AndyObtiva/super_module/README.md

  * 2015-03-27 - [AirPair](http://www.airpair.com) Article: [Step aside ActiveSupport::Concern.
 SuperModule is the new sheriff in town!](https://www.airpair.com/ruby/posts/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town)
  * 2014-03-27 - [Code Painter](http://andymaleh.blogspot.com) Blog Post: [Ruby SuperModule Comes To The Rescue!!](http://andymaleh.blogspot.ca/2014/03/ruby-supermodule-comes-to-rescue.html)

+## TODO

+- Fix issue where class methods cannot get called from super_module directly (when used with "CONSTANT = super_module do" approach)
+- Fix issue where a super module (declared with super_module) can get included in one class only where class methods work, but the next class that includes the super module does not have class methods work

 ## Copyright

 Copyright (c) 2014-2016 Andy Maleh.
 See LICENSE.txt for